kendomaniac/metObservatory/README.md

 ```

 At this point the container can be exited and the tar file should be decompressed.

-The script can be launched using the following command:

 ```
+# move to the local folder set as /scratch on the docker command above
-cd /path/to/script
+cd /path/to/local/folder
-Rscript run_metObs.R
+tar xvf scripts_package.tar
 ```

+Edit run_metObs.R

 Before launching it, the user should open the file and define the five parameters that describe its behaviour.